jade243/BlockchainSimulator/README.md

 If you need indications to run the code locally, please refer to the section at the end of this file.

+TODO :

+* Implement writing the logs for the miners
+* Start version 2

 ## Version 1

 In this version, we are using MPI to parallelize the code.
 When the program starts, the processus 0 initiliaze the data (generates random transactions and save them in a file).
 Then, all nodes try to mine the transactions by blocks on their own and they write a log file with all interesting informations about the execution.